Brass Is Made Of What

 Understanding the Basics: What is Brass?

 Brass is a metal alloy primarily composed of copper (Cu) and zinc (Zn).
 While the exact proportions can vary significantly, resulting in a wide range of brass types with different characteristics, the presence of copper is the defining feature.
-The addition of zinc alters the copper's properties, enhancing its strength, workability, and resistance to corrosion.
+Now, the addition of zinc alters the copper's properties, enhancing its strength, workability, and resistance to corrosion.
 Other elements, sometimes called alloying elements, might be added in smaller quantities to further modify the brass's properties, creating specialized brasses for specific applications.

 The Copper-Zinc Relationship: A Closer Look at Composition